kachisennin/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the type of the file named symbolic link to /bin/ls, named __ls__ script that copies all the HTML files from the current working directory to the parent of the working directory
+script that prints the type of the file named symbolic link to /bin/ls, named __ls__ script that copies all the HTML files from the current working directory to the parent of the working directory script that moves all files beginning with an uppercase letter to the directory script that deletes all files in the current working directory that end with a certain character script that creates the directories in current directory command that lists all the files and directories of the current directory, separated by comma magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0